RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 # teamsApp/copyAppPackageToSPFx
 This action will copy the Teams App zipped package to `teams` folder in SPFx directory to keep it updated.
 This is to ensure user will have aligned experience whether to publish Teams App from Teams Toolkit or manually sync to Teams in SharePoint app catalog.

+## Functionality
+- **Copy Teams App Package**: This action will copy the zipped Teams app package from the specified path to the `teams` directory within the specified SPFx project folder.
+- **Icon Replacement**: It will also extract and replace custom icons (`color.png` and `outline.png`) in the SPFx project folder, if any are defined in the Teams app manifest.

 ## Syntax:
 ```
   - uses: teamsApp/copyAppPackageToSPFx